Frequently asked questions for Research Training Fellows

-The Trust has an established programme of Research Training Fellowships as a way to support talented clinicians, health professionals and scientists who would like a career in research in research aimed at improving care for older people.
+The Trust has an established programme of Research Training Fellowships as a way to support talented clinicians and health professionals who would like a career in research in research aimed at improving care for older people.

 The Trust also works in partnership with a number of other organisations to provide additional fellowship opportunities.

-The appointment procedures, exact terms and closing dates for research fellowships vary.
+The appointment procedures, exact terms and closing dates for the schemes vary.
 Potential applicants will need to satisfy specific conditions which are made available at the time of advertisement.

 Where can I see what sort of work the Trust funds?

-You can see examples of our funded fellows in the Our work in action section
+You can see examples of the work of current and previous fellows in the Our work in action section